 If you detect or experience a potentially hazardous situation or procedure, let somebody know about it.
 In the Air Force we use a Hazardous Air Traffic Report to initiate an investigation.
 There are similar avenues in the civilian world to correct hazards.
-Please feel free to contact the 509th Bomb Wing Flight Safety Office if assistance is needed.
+Please feel free to contact the 509th Bomb Wing Safety Office if you need assistance.
 Let's fix the problem before someone gets hurt.